DyfanJones/RAthena/cran-comments.md

 ## Submission
-This release contains a couple of bug fixes.
+This release contains a couple of bug fixes and documentation fixes

-## Bug Fix:
-* Prevent assuming role from `AWS_ROLE_ARN`.
-This caused confusing when connecting through web identity
-* Support `dbplyr::in_catalog` when working with `dplyr::tbl`

-## Examples Note:
-* All R examples with `\dontrun` have been given a note warning users that `AWS credentials` are required to run

 ## Test environments
 * local OS X install, 4.2.0